haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Squirming, ebony tentacles fill a 20-­‐‑foot square on ground that you can see within range.
 For the duration, these tentacles turn the ground in the area into difficult terrain.
 When a creature enters the affected area for the first time on a turn or starts its turn there, the creature must succeed on a Dexterity saving throw or take 3d6 bludgeoning damage and be restrained by the tentacles until the spell ends.
 A creature that starts its turn in the area and is already restrained by the tentacles takes 3d6 bludgeoning damage.
 A creature restrained by the tentacles can use its action to make a Strength or Dexterity check (its choice) against your spell save DC.
 On a success, it frees itself.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 121

 Blade Barrier
 6th-­‐‑level evocation